go-vela/docs/docs/usage/open_id_connect.md

           - latest
 ```

 The above pipeline will work and be suitable for many cloud-related CI builds.
 However, there are potential issues with this method.
-As stricter rotation policies for credentials becomes more common place, developing processes wherein Vela secrets are updated in tandem with these rotations is introducing unneccessary tech debt and is antithetical to continuous integration.
+As stricter rotation policies for credentials becomes more common place, developing processes wherein Vela secrets are updated in tandem with these rotations is introducing unnecessary tech debt and is antithetical to continuous integration.

 In comes [OpenID Connect](https://openid.net/developers/how-connect-works/).